dita-cyber/SOC-L2-Interview-Prep/README.md

 The Cyber Kill Chain was developed by Lockheed Martin and it models the stages of a cyberattack.
 The seven stages of the cyber kill model demonstrate a specific goal along with a threat actor's path.
 It is focused more in the progression of attacks:

-1. Reconnaissance: The attacker gathers information about the target, such as network structure, vulnerabilities, and personnel details.<br/>
+**1. Reconnaissance:** The attacker gathers information about the target, such as network structure, vulnerabilities, and personnel details.<br/>
-2. Weaponization: The attacker creates malware tailored to exploit specific vulnerabilities identified during reconnaissance.<br/>
+**2. Weaponization:** The attacker creates malware tailored to exploit specific vulnerabilities identified during reconnaissance.<br/>
-3. Delivery: The attacker delivers the malware to the target, often via phishing emails, malicious websites, or infected USB drives.<br/>
+**3. Delivery:** The attacker delivers the malware to the target, often via phishing emails, malicious websites, or infected USB drives.<br/>
-4. Exploitation: The malware exploits a vulnerability in the target system, allowing the attacker to execute code.<br/>
+**4. Exploitation:** The malware exploits a vulnerability in the target system, allowing the attacker to execute code.<br/>
-5. Installation: The malware is installed on the target system, establishing a foothold.<br/>
+**5. Installation:** The malware is installed on the target system, establishing a foothold.<br/>
-6. Command and Control: The attacker establishes communication with the compromised system, allowing remote control.<br/>
+**6. Command and Control:** The attacker establishes communication with the compromised system, allowing remote control.<br/>
-7. Actions on Objectives: The attacker achieves their goals, such as data exfiltration, system disruption, or further propagation within the network.<br/>
+**7. Actions on Objectives:** The attacker achieves their goals, such as data exfiltration, system disruption, or further propagation within the network.<br/>

 ____